FurkanToprak/Java101/lesson2.md

     int $someNumber;
 }
 ```
+Don't worry about memorizing these rules too much for now.
+Because you still don't know a lot of these concepts, it won't be too meaningful to you.
+It *is* important to know these going forwards though, so are actually able to run programs.
+I'll be linking these rules in the future, so you don't have to worry about memorizing them just yet.

 ## Review:
 * Java source code is in `.java` files and is compiled into `.class` bytecode files.